Everest Base Camp Trek by Road

 Stay hydrated

 Staying hydrated is essential throughout the trek.
 As you climb up, the water level in your body will decrease.
-So, you might be feeling tired, dizziness, and headache.
+So, you might be feeling tired, dizzy, and have a headache.
 To avoid this, you should always keep a bottle to stay hydrated.

 Carry Necessary Equipment